gin66/wg_netmanager/README.md

 This is actually a very cool feature and on the other hand quite frightening.

 Update: `ip route add` wants to find an interface with the corresponding subnet.
+Or throws a "no such process error".
-As current hotfix the IP-address is set with /24.
+As current hotfix the IP-address is set with /24, but this adds a static route.
+This static route to prevents routing to use a peer as gateway.
+=> Need time to figure this out.

 This may have implication on the "8.8.8.8" scenario.
-=> Need time to figure this out.